Process Safety Management

 Management of Change

-Our PSM services include developing written procedures to manage changes for equipment, procedures, chemicals and operating and safety limits, as well as for personnel and organizational changes.
+Our Process Safety Management (PSM) services include developing written procedures to manage changes for equipment, procedures, chemicals and operating and safety limits, as well as for personnel and organizational changes.
 The Management of Change (MOC) process addresses the technical basis for the change, safety and health impacts, time period for change and authorization requirements.
 Additionally, we will help you inform and train operations and maintenance employees and contractors before change is implemented and update process safety information and procedures as necessary.

 Pre-startup Safety Review